38 Clever Ways to Repurpose Old Kitchen Items

 Muffin Tin Key Hook

-Old pans, strainers, and utensils make perfect bird feeders!
-Fill them with birdseed or suet cake.
+Old pans, cups, strainers, and utensils can be repurposed to make bird feeder.
 Just leave a place for your feathered friends to sit and enjoy.
-Get the suet cake recipe used here from Our Recipe for Success.

 Bundt Pan Tiered Tray - feature image in craft room filled with neutral spools of thread, twine and ribbon.